pion/stun/README.md

 - [ ] [RFC 5780](https://tools.ietf.org/html/rfc5780) — NAT Behavior Discovery Using STUN [#49](https://github.com/gortc/stun/issues/49)

 # Stability
-Package is currently approaching beta stage, API should be fairly stable (with exception of Agent and Client) and implementation is almost complete.
-Bug reports are welcome.
+Package is currently stable, no backward incompatible changes are expected with exception of critical bugs or security fixes.

 Additional attributes are unlikely to be implemented in scope of stun package, the only exception is constants for attribute or message types.